RSCPlus/rscplus/README.md

 All keybinds are configurable via the Settings GUI

 #### General
-- Ctrl + x - Sleep, provided you have a sleeping bag in inventory
 - Ctrl + l - Logout
 - Ctrl + s - Take screenshot (Saved in the screenshots directory)
 - Ctrl + o - Open the options/settings window